Stay for supper at the Society after the EGR Taylor lecture, by Dr Sara Caputo, and meet other members and their guests.

 LecturePainting of a shipwreck from 1772 by Claude-Joseph Vernet.

-Lightning at sea in the eighteenth and nineteenth centuries
+Lightning at sea in the 18th and 19th centuries